Brisbane's Sister City - Kaohsiung

 On this page you can find general information about Kaohsiung, as well as download a key facts and opportunity sectors fact sheet.

-- is a beautiful and modern metropolis located in southern Taiwan
+- is Taiwan’s second largest city, a beautiful and modern metropolis located in southern part of Taiwan

-- has the Port of Kaohsiung, an international hub and ranked number 13 in container volume for cargo from all over the world, linking Northeast Asia, Southeast Asia, China, Europe and the America.
+- has a major port through which most of Taiwan’s oil is imported and the Port of Kaohsiung, an international hub and ranked number 13 in container volume for cargo from all over the world, linking Northeast Asia, Southeast Asia, China, Europe and the America.

 - metal and steel